logo

 Vocational Rehabilitation CounselorYes

-As licensing requirements and scope of practice for rehabilitation counselors and vocational rehabilitation counselors vary widely by state, be sure to check with your state licensing board for full and up-to-date requirements.
-As you plan your educational path, you may also find it worthwhile to view job listings for rehabilitation counselors in your area in order to compare common employer requirements with state licensing options.
+As licensing requirements and scope of practice for mental health counselors and rehabilitation counselors vary by state, be sure to check with your state licensing board for up-to-date requirements.
+As you plan your education, you may also find it worthwhile to view job listings for rehabilitation counselors in your area in order to compare common employer requirements with state licensing options.

-Prospective rehabilitation counseling specialists with an associate’s or bachelor’s degree may qualify for vocational rehabilitation counseling positions in some states.
-In other states, an undergraduate degree in rehabilitation counseling will qualify you for related support roles.
+Prospective rehabilitation specialists with an undergraduate degree may qualify for vocational rehabilitation positions in some states and agencies.
+In other cases, an undergraduate degree in rehabilitation counseling will qualify you for related support roles.
 Depending on the content of your degree and your state’s licensing guidelines, you may also qualify for a substance abuse counseling credential.

-A master’s in rehabilitation counseling will typically qualify you for licensure as a rehabilitation counselor or a mental health counselor with a specialty in rehabilitation counseling.
-Even in states where vocational rehabilitation counseling is permitted with a lower-level degree, the master’s degree is considered the entry level for licensure and therefore professional-level counseling practice.
-In addition to the degree, you will usually need to earn supervised professional experience (which is typically paid) and pass a qualifying exam to earn your license.
+A master’s in rehabilitation counseling will typically qualify you for licensure as a rehabilitation counselor or mental health counselor.
+Even in states where vocational rehabilitation services are permitted with a lower-level degree, the master’s degree is considered the entry level for licensure and therefore professional-level counseling practice.
+In addition to the degree, you will need to earn supervised professional experience (which is typically paid) and pass a qualifying exam to earn your license.

 Visit our guide to rehabilitation counseling careers to learn more about possibilities with a degree in rehabilitation counseling.